-2018 Survey Lag Computation
+2020 Survey Lag Computation

-Attachment 2 displays the computation for the CHP Officers' lag in compensation behind the surveyed organizations.
+Attachment 2 is the computation to determine if the compensation for CHP Officers leads or lags the weighted average for officers in the surveyed organizations.
 In addition to the 2013 contract addendum, the survey methodology is summarized as follows:

 - The survey individually weights each organization's patrol bonus, seniority, physical performance, and POST/education incentive pays by the number of officers receiving those incentives which is then added to the maximum base salary for a subtotal compensation.
-The employee share of retirement, which is determined by multiplying the average employee contribution rate by the above subtotal compensation, is subtracted from the subtotal compensation for each organization's total compensation. - To find the total compensation for the surveyed organizations, each item listed above (maximum salary and incentive pays) is collectively weighted and summed, and the weighted employee share for retirement is subtracted. - To find the total compensation for CHP officers, the survey applies the same methodology, with one exception.
-In addition to subtracting the employee retirement contribution, the employee's contribution to pre-fund OPEB is also subtracted from the total compensation (see page 3, 4th bullet for details). - The CHP Officer compensation and surveyed organizations' compensation are compared to determine the percent by which the CHP Officer leads or lags the surveyed organizations' compensation. - The CHP Officer lag, rounded to 1/10th percent, becomes the CHP Officer GSI increase effective July 1, 2018.
+The employee share of retirement, which is determined by multiplying the average employee contribution rate by the above subtotal compensation, is subtracted from the subtotal compensation for each organization's total compensation.
+In addition, the employee's contribution to pre-fund OPEB is also subtracted from the total compensation. - To find the total compensation for the surveyed organizations, each item listed above (maximum salary and incentive pays) is collectively weighted and summed, and the weighted employee share for retirement and OPEB is subtracted. - The CHP Officer compensation and surveyed organizations' compensation are compared to determine the percent by which the CHP Officer leads or lags the surveyed organizations' compensation.